mautrix/docs/maubot/usage/encryption.md

 # Encryption

 ## Dependencies
-To enable encryption, you must first have maubot installed with the `e2be` optional dependency.
-To do this, you can either add `[e2be]` at the end of the package in the `pip install` command, e.g. `pip install --upgrade maubot[e2be]`.
+To enable encryption, you must first have maubot installed with the `encryption` optional dependency.
+To do this, you can either add `[encryption]` at the end of the package in the `pip install` command, e.g. `pip install --upgrade maubot[encryption]`.
 Alternatively, you can install the dependencies manually (`asyncpg`, `python-olm`, `pycryptodome` and `unpaddedbase64`).
 The Docker image has all optional dependencies installed by default.